Beneyam/4GAnomalyDetection/README.md

   - RRC_Success_Rate < 97.0%
   - ERAB_Success_Rate < 98.0%
   to define "true" anomalies for evaluation.
-  For performance evaluation, the threshold values can be changed.
 - **Metrics & Visualization:**
   Computes precision, recall, F1-score, and provides clear PCA-based visualizations with labeled axes and legends.
 - **Modular Code:**